There are hundreds of different flame retardants, but many share the following properties that make them especially concerning:1

 PBDEs do not chemically bind to the products they have been added to.
 They easily travel (migrate or leach) from these products into air and dust.
 The release of PBDEs from products typically increases with use and age.
 PBDEs are also released in the manufacturing process and during product disposal.

 Most PBDEs have now been banned or phased out of production.
-They are now targeted for elimination under the Stockholm Convention.7 However, much like PBBs, they remain in the environment due to their extensive use and chemical persistence.
+They are now targeted for elimination under the Stockholm Convention.7 However, much like PBBs, they remain in the environment due to their extensive prior use and chemical persistence.

 Tetrabromobisphenol A (TBBPA)